slothvik/activsloth2/README.md

 - 🌱 I’m currently learning **<b>Full-Stack Web Development</b>**

-- 👨‍💻 All of my projects are available at [https://github.com/sathvik9105](https://github.com/sathvik9105)

 - 📫 How to reach me **sathvikpworks@gmail.com**

-- 📄 Know more about myself [https://sathvik9105.github.io/](https://sathvik9105.github.io/)

 - ⚡ Fun fact **On a mission to save the world—one pull request at a time! 🌐**